 The difference between copyright takedowns and Content ID claims

 Owners can manage their copyright interests on YouTube either by issuing a copyright takedown, or, if they have access to the Content ID tool, by claiming a video and setting a policy to track it by collecting stats, monetize it by placing ads and collecting ad revenue, or block it by making it unavailable in some territories.
-A Content ID block isn't accompanied by a copyright strike, while a copyright takedown is.
+A Content ID block isn't accompanied by a copyright strike, but a copyright takedown is.
 Since January 2014, Content ID claims have outnumbered copyright takedowns by more than 50 to 1.

 Copyright law requires sites like YouTube to process takedown requests and describes the process we must follow.
 A copyright takedown requires the owner to submit a formal notice to us with all the legal requirements filled out.